ghiscoding/microcli/README.md

 ## cli-nano

 Simple library to create command-line tool (aka CLI) which is quite similar to [`Yargs`](https://github.com/yargs/yargs), it is as configurable as Yargs but is a fraction of its size.
-The library is also inspired by NodeJS `parseArgs()` but is again more configurable so that we really get what we would expect from a more complete CLI tool.
+The library is also inspired by NodeJS `parseArgs()` but is again more configurable so that we really get what we would expect from a more complete CLI builder.

 ### Features
 - Parses arguments
 - Supports defining Positional arguments
-  - Supports Variadic args, aka 1 or more positional args
+  - Supports Variadic args (1 or more positional args)
 - Automatically converts flags to camelCase
-  - accepts both `--camelCase` or `--kebab-case`
+  - accepts both `--camelCase` and `--kebab-case`
 - Negates flags when using the `--no-` prefix
 - Outputs version, when defined, when using `--version`
 - Outputs description and supplied help text when using `--help`